-I post work on Monday morning.
-Weekly assignments are always due Friday night as well (short extensions may be granted if necessary).
+Required work is posted on Monday morning.
+Weekly assignments are due Friday night (short extensions may be granted if necessary).
 Each week student work will include:

 - Reading a very short story or 1-2 short poems.

 - Either attending a live lecture (optional) or listening to the lecture recording.